 The Young Women’s Design and Building Institute is an immersive week-long design/build experience for rising 9th-12th grade girls* and gender non-conforming youth.
 The program brings together diverse cohorts of young womxn to design and build a real-world project for a local nonprofit client over the course of just five days.
 Previous projects have included furniture for a local women’s shelter, sandboxes and wind sculptures for local preschools, and more.
 For our 2021 program, we will design and construct furniture and outdoor fixtures for a local organization that serves and houses homeless youth.
 Girls will learn and hone creative and vocational STEM skills, from carpentry and welding to applied math, screen printing, and architectural drafting.
 Our work will be complemented by discussions and readings related to identity, making, and community.

 This program is led by our Executive Director, Emily Pilloton-Lam, along with highly skilled builders, educators, fabricators, and architects who provide personalized mentorship and guidance to every girl.
 No building experience is necessary; we welcome aspiring builder girls of all skill levels!
 This program is by application only, at no cost to participants if accepted, and limited to a cohort of 12 girls.
 Priority will be given to girls with limited financial resources and/or limited access to similar programming in their schools or communities.

-Each day will run from 9am to 4pm and will include all materials, lunch and snacks, a T-shirt, and a few surprise giveaways.
-For out-of-town attendees, we can provide financial support for travel to the Bay Area as well as placing you with a host family (though it is also fine to make your own lodging plans).
+Each day will run from 9am-4pm and will include all materials, lunch and snacks, a T-shirt, and a reader of supporting texts.
+For out-of-town attendees, please note that we are unable to provide additional funding for travel or lodging.